plfa/plfa.github.io/src/plfa/backmatter/Tips.md

 foo b * 2
 ```

-The definition of `*` does case analysis on its first argument.
+The definition of `*` does case analysis on its left operand.
-This means that if the first argument to `*` is a constructor application, Agda can do some computation for you.
+This means that if the left operand to `*` is a constructor application, Agda can do some computation for you.
 The first example computes to `foo b + (foo b + zero)`, but the second one does not compute at all: Agda can't pattern match on `foo b`, it could be anything!

-Doing this lets Agda do more definitional simplification, which means you have to do less work.
+Aligning your expressions with with the computation order like this lets Agda do more definitional simplification, which means you have to do less work.
-Unfortunately it does require you to know _which_ arguments are the one that Agda can evaluate, which requires looking at the definitions of the functions.
+Unfortunately it does require you to know _which_ arguments are the one that Agda can evaluate.
+Binary operators conventionally match on their left operand first if the choice is free.
+For example, `_+_`, `_*_`, and `_++_` all match first on their left operand, but `_^_` has to match first on the right operand, the exponent.
+You can always look it up yourself by going to the function definition (`M-.` or middle mouse click).

 ## `x + x` is better than `2 * x`